Do you know which children’s author has a birthday on March 2? Dr. Seuss!

 During the years I taught language arts, I loved finding ways to celebrate Dr. Seuss’ birthday and Read across America each March with my students.
 I’ve since had the pleasure of introducing my own little ones to Dr. Seuss.

 This Cat in the Hat paper plate craft is perfect for toddlers through kindergarten-aged children.
 For toddlers I suggest having all the pieces cut out ahead of time.
 Older children should be able to cut the pieces themselves.
+And if you have kids ages 6+, check out these Dr. Seuss activities for older kids.

 For each Cat in the Hat craft you will need: